VeraShevelyova/SeleniumTests/README.md

   file

-  it
-4) Click arrow next to any method(to run one test case) or next to the class(to run all test cases)
+5) Click arrow next to any method(to run one test case) or next to the class(to run all test cases)